okx/okexchain-docs/building-modules/gas-back-module/developer-dividend-project-operation-guide.md

 - `contract`: contract address.
 After registering, call this contract (initiate transaction) to proportionally distribute the handling fee dividend to the designated recipient.

-- `withdraw`: recipient's address.
-Handling fee dividend goes into this account; if it is not set up,the payment will automatically be sent to the deployer's address.
+- `withdraw`: recipient’s address.
+Handling fee dividend goes into this account; if it is not set up,the payment will automatically be sent to the deployer’s address.

 - `deployer`: contract deployer.
-The deployer has to be this registered contract's initiator (for currently connected wallet address).
+The deployer has to be this registered contract’s initiator (for currently connected wallet address).

 ```Python
 exchaincli tx feesplit update \